kmatheussen/Doppelauge/README.md

 Credits
 =======
 The name "Doppelauge" was suggested by Hans Wilmers.
+Code mainly written by Kjetil Matheussen.

 License